We knew it - Chelsea boss backs Cole Palmer after England World Cup snub

 The England international was one of the biggest names excluded from Thomas Tuchel’s final 26-man squad.

-Speaking ahead of Chelsea’s final Premier League match of the season against Sunderland, McFarlane insisted the club remains fully confident in Palmer despite the disappointment of missing out on the tournament.
+Speaking ahead of Chelsea’s final Premier League match of the season against Sunderland, McFarlane insisted the club remains fully confident in Palmer despite the disappointment of missing out from the 2026 FIFA World Cup squad.

 The Blues recently ended a seven-match Premier League winless run with a narrow 2-1 victory over Tottenham Hotspur at Stamford Bridge.